 We talk a lot about custom software and its benefits with saving you time and money in your business.
-We’ve even outlined the factors to consider before embarking on your custom software journey.
 But have we ever put it to the test against off-the-shelf software?
 One of our clients now has, and the results are in!
 Spoiler alert: custom software wins.

 Rolling back to 2018, Littlewood Fencing decided to start making their company more digital.
 This digital adoption had two main strands, which kicked off at about the same time:

 - Sort out their problems creating purchase orders